explaingit

 USE CASE 3

-Migrate gradually from Fluent UI React v8 to v9 by mixing both versions in the same project.
+Migrate from Fluent UI v8 to v9 component by component, running both versions side by side in the same project.

 USE CASE 4